somsirsa/somsirsa-site/content/authors/admin/_index.md

   url: "http://www.cuchd.in"

 # Short bio (displayed in user profile at end of posts)
-bio: Somsirsa is a Machine Learning Consultant and Mental Health Advocate pursuing doctoral research on Interpretable Machine Learning (Explainable AI) in the Healthcare domain.
+bio: Somsirsa is a AI Consultant and Mental Health Advocate pursuing doctoral research on Interpretable Machine Learning (Explainable AI) in the Healthcare domain.
+He is also working towards inclusion of AI curriculum in schools.

 interests:
 - Explainable AI (XAI)
 - Deep Learning
-- Mental Health
-- Personal Development Strategies
+- Inclusion of AI in Education and Healthcare

 education:
   courses: